enricfentcami/k8s-ckad-notas/ckad-01-core_concepts.md

 Adding argument `-t` it opens the terminal and deletes the pod once the user exists from the container:

-`kubectl run pod-tm --image=busybox -it --rm -- /bin/sh`
+`kubectl run pod-tmp --image=busybox -it --rm -- /bin/sh`

 #### **2.2.2.
 Commands and arguments**